-Current Ministry Location – Maryknoll Sisters Center, NY
+Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

-Born in Flushing, NY, Sister Mary entered Maryknoll in 1948.
-When she received her first mission assignment in the Philippines in 1954, she understood that she would spend her entire life in the Far East.
-Later the time overseas was changed to ten year periods with renewal programs.
-She spent twenty-three years in the Philippines teaching in primary and secondary schools, and in pastoral/social work.
-After earning a Masters in Social Work from Catholic University, Washington, D.C., she established the Family Life Department at the Social Action Center for the Tagum Prelature.
-For two years, she was part of a Maryknoll team of Sisters, priests and lay missioners animating Basic Ecclesial Communities in Venezuela.
+Sister Mary was born in Flushing, NY and entered Maryknoll in 1948.
+When she received her first mission assignment to the Philippines in 1954, she understood that she would spend her entire life in the Far East.
+However, later Sisters were able to return to the States every ten years for renewal programs.
+Sister Mary spent twenty-three years in the Philippines teaching in primary and secondary schools, and in pastoral/social work.
+After earning a Master’s Degree in Social Work from Catholic University, Washington, D.C., she established the Family Life Department at the Social Action Center for the Tagum Prelature in the Philippines.

 In Concord, CA she began as a teacher-counselor for the physically challenged in the East Bay.
-She collaborated with three parishes as a member of a Mission Outreach Committee, a transition team member and Co- Spiritual Director for St. Vincent de Paul’s Society, in bible reflection and prayer groups of small Christian communities and with housing for the homeless.
+She collaborated with three parishes as a member of a Mission Outreach Committee, a transition team member and became the Co- Spiritual Director for St. Vincent de Paul’s Society, offering bible reflection and organizing prayer groups of small Christian communities.
+In addition, she also assisted with housing for the homeless.